 These are government backed loans that have favourable interest rates.
 No more than 4% for the Covid 19 Loan scheme and as low as 3% for the future growth loan scheme.
 There are favourable elements such as no requirement for personal guarantees up to certain amounts and interest only repayment options in the early stages.
 There is not an infinite amount of finance available through these schemes.
 For example it is our understanding that AIB & BOI have already allocated their portion of the Future Growth Loan scheme and that KBC would still have some availability for the type of businesses they work with.

 The point is that the businesses that are on top of their numbers will be able to get this type of finance more easily than those that are not because they will be able to submit applications earlier.
 They already have up to date figures so will spend less time getting the application in.
 You may have heard the saying that the early bird catches the worm!
 Those that don’t have up to date numbers could be at the mercy of an overworked accountant having capacity to bring everything up to date and therefore very much out of the control of the business owner.

 Those businesses that can get cheaper finance over more favourable terms are in a stronger position than those that don’t.
 Those that don’t will pay more for the finance, so more of their money is being used to repay the borrowing and therefore, with all other things being equal, will be less profitable.
-If you are less profitable than a competing business that doesn’t mean you don’t have a good business but it does mean that your competitor has more money to invest and grow even stronger so over time should outgrow your business.
+If you are less profitable than a competing business that doesn’t mean you don’t have a good business.
+It does mean that your competitor has more money to invest and grow even stronger so over time should outgrow your business.
 The more profits the business has the more money that business has to pay higher salaries and benefits to attract the best people and more money to invest in the systems and processes that will drive that business forward.